Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 6 April 2025 23.29.49 UTC
+- WIB: Senin, 7 April 2025 00.23.38 UTC
-- WITA: Senin, 7 April 2025 00.29.49 UTC
+- WITA: Senin, 7 April 2025 01.23.38 UTC
-- WIT: Senin, 7 April 2025 01.29.49 UTC
+- WIT: Senin, 7 April 2025 02.23.38 UTC

 Kutipan Inspiratif:
-"Nothing is more memorable than a smell.
-One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."
+"Life is like a steering wheel, it only takes one small move to change your entire direction."

-Kategori: nature
+Kategori: motivational